Near-Maximal Mixing of Scalar Gluonium and Quark Mesons: A Gaussian Sum-Rule Analysis: Non-Diagonal Correlation Function and GSRs of and Gluonic Currents

-The $L/\epsilon$ term in~\eqref{pert_diag} is problematic since it cannot be renormalized away or absorbed into a dispersion-relation subtraction constant.
-However, the leading chiral order contribution of the one-loop diagram of Figure \ref{pert_fig} to $\Pi_{gq}$ is
+where $\nu$ is the renormalization scale.
+We have ignored non-logarithmic terms in~\eqref{pert_diag} as they correspond to dispersion relation subtraction constants which are eliminated upon forming the GSRs.
+The $\frac{L}{\epsilon}$ term in~\eqref{pert_diag} is problematic since it cannot be renormalized away or absorbed into a dispersion-relation subtraction constant.
+However, the leading chiral order contribution $\Pi^{renorm}_{gq}$ arising from the one-loop renormalization-induced diagram of Fig.~\ref{pert_fig} is